SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 #### Import
 The exported data in JSON format can be imported again using the `Import netzgrafik as JSON` button.

+##### JSON-Based Data Import from 3rd Party Data Providers
+If nodes have no port objects or if no TrainrunSection has a defined path element, the import process will automatically adjust, respectively create the required elements.
+This adjustment ensures that all nodes are created first, followed by the systematic insertion of each train, section by section.
+Inserting each section by section ensures that the Netzgrafik drawing gets well routed.
+This streamlines the import process, making the exchange of data much more straightforward and efficient.
+The 3rd party has to care about the nodes' position only.
+The TrainrunSection routing gets computed while importing, thus no complex calculation must be reimplemented by the 3rd party provider.

 ## JSON Description (basic data structure)

 ```json